ThatOneCalculator/NerdFetch/README.md

 - \*BSD

 ### Known issues:
-- No username/hostname and no package count in Android
+- No username and no app count in Android
-- No username/hostname and no package count in \*BSD
+- No hostname, no uptime and no package count in \*BSD
 - \*In Slackware Linux, make sure to have /usr/sbin in PATH